-If you or your family need counseling or assistance with a personal problem, Chaplain and Dean of Students Edna Banes should be consulted for assistance and referrals.
+If you or your family need counseling or assistance with a personal problem, Chaplain and Dean of Students Edna Banes or Director of Student Services Mimi Siff should be consulted for assistance and referrals.
 Grants are made to students to help defray costs.
 You must apply for these grants directly to the dean of students.
 You are encouraged to use your own health insurance if available.